 What Not to Bring

-- Please don’t wear fraganced products: Because fragrances can bother and even cause breathing difficulty for patients and staff who are sensitive, please be considerate and avoid wearing fragranced products – lotions, cologne, perfume, body spray, etc.
+- Please don’t wear fragranced products: Because fragrances can bother and even cause breathing difficulty for patients and staff who are sensitive, please be considerate and avoid wearing fragranced products – lotions, cologne, perfume, body spray, etc.

 - “Off the menu” food items: Many of our patients are on restricted or supervised diets, so we ask that you check with the health care team before bringing any food items to the patient.
 Also, if you are bringing fragrant foods, please use a tightly sealed container out of respect for our other patients.

-Visitor Badging Program
+Family and Visitor Badging Program

 The Security badging stations also have basic first aid and AED (automatic external defibrillator devices) on hand for emergencies.